marcin-wolak/SimpleRmiDiscoverer/README.md

 ## Examples of Use:

-Consider the JVM applet running with the following properties:
+Consider a JVM applet running with the following properties:
 ![Screenshot1](sshot1.jpg)

 Dumping RMI registry (-d, --dumponly) option gives the following result: